NightOwl888/ICU4N/README.md

 ### Default Satellite Assemblies

-By default, ICU4N includes a transient dependency on [ICU4N.Resources](https://www.nuget.org/packages/ICU4N.Resources/), which includes satellite assemblies for all features and languages.
+By default, ICU4N includes a transitive dependency on [ICU4N.Resources](https://www.nuget.org/packages/ICU4N.Resources/), which includes satellite assemblies for all features and languages.
 For most projects, this should suffice.

 It is recommended to use the default set of data for class libraries that are deployed via NuGet to be shared, and to only consider using custom subsets of data for executable projects.
 This gives every consumer of a shared library a chance to customize the ICU resource data.

-> **NOTE:** For SDK-Style projects that target `net40` or `net403`, the transient dependency is on [ICU4N.Resources.NETFramework4.0](https://www.nuget.org/packages/ICU4N.Resources.NETFramework4.0/).
+> **NOTE:** For SDK-Style projects that target `net40` or `net403`, the transitive dependency is on [ICU4N.Resources.NETFramework4.0](https://www.nuget.org/packages/ICU4N.Resources.NETFramework4.0/).
 This package contains exactly the same files as [ICU4N.Resources](https://www.nuget.org/packages/ICU4N.Resources/) and only exists to work around the fact that NuGet doesn't support a single target framework to deploy satellite assemblies to targets below `net45` as well as targets that support `netstandard1.0` (which supports `net45` and higher).

 ### Custom Satellite Assemblies